vekatze/neut/book/src/commands.md

 └───> C ──┴──> D (1.2)
 ```

-By this procedure, the compiler always uses the newest compatible alternatives of the dependency relation.
+The compiler always uses the newest compatible modules in the dependency relation by this procedure.

 <div class="info-block">

 This rewriting won't work if the minor "compatible" version `D (1.2)` isn't compatible with `D (1.1)`.
-This is a bug of the library `D (1.2)`, and should be fixed by the module author.
+This incompatibility is a bug of the library `D (1.2)` and should be fixed by the module author.

 </div>

 ### Utilizing the Compatibility Relation

-As an exercise, suppose that:
+As an exercise, suppose the following:

-- serious bugs were discovered in `D (1.1)` and `D (1.2)`,
+1. Serious bugs were discovered in `D (1.1)` and `D (1.2)`
-- the grave look author of `D` released a bug-fix release `D (1.3)` in a hurry, and
+2. The grave-look author of `D` released a bug-fix release `D (1.3)` in a hurry
-- the happy authors of `B` and `C` are on a honeymoon vacation in Hawaii.
+3. The happy authors of `B` and `C` are on a honeymoon vacation in Hawaii

-In this case, we don't have to wait the authors of `B` and `C` to update their dependencies.
+In this case, we don't have to wait for the authors of `B` and `C` to update their dependencies.
 Instead, we can just add `D (1.3)` to our module's dependency:

 ```text
 A ──> B ──┐